Career Timeline of Simone Biles: Major Achievements and Milestones

 On November 23, 2015, Simone Biles signed a deal to allow GK Elite Sportswear to sell a line of leotards bearing her name.

-In 2015, Simone Biles became the floor exercise champion and a member of the gold medal-winning United States team at the World Championships.
-She also secured a World bronze medal on vault.
+In 2015, Simone Biles became the floor exercise champion and was part of the gold medal winning United States team at the World Championships.
+She also won a bronze medal on vault.

 2015: 2015 AT&T American Cup and City of Jesolo Trophy

-In 2015, Simone Biles placed first at the AT&T American Cup on March 7 with a score of 62.299, and was nominated for the James E. Sullivan Award.
-She also won the all-around title at the City of Jesolo Trophy with 62.100.
+In 2015, Simone Biles placed first at the AT&T American Cup and won the all-around title at the City of Jesolo Trophy.

 2015: 2015 World Artistic Gymnastics Championships

-In 2015, Simone Biles represented the United States at the World Artistic Gymnastics Championships in Glasgow, Scotland.
-She qualified first in all-around, vault, beam, and floor finals.
-She helped the United States team win their third consecutive gold medal.
-Despite performing below her usual standard in the all-around final, she secured the title, becoming the first woman to win three consecutive all-around titles in World Gymnastics Championships history.
-Biles won a bronze medal on vault and retained her world titles on balance beam and floor exercise.
-Her total World Championships medal count reached 14, the most for any American, and her gold medal count reached 10, the most for any woman in World Championships history.
+In 2015, Simone Biles was selected to represent the United States at the World Artistic Gymnastics Championships in Glasgow, Scotland.
+She qualified in first place in the all-around, vault, beam, and floor finals.
+She helped the United States team win their third consecutive gold medal at a World Championships event and secured the all-around title, becoming the first woman to win three consecutive all-around titles in World Gymnastics Championships history.
+She also took bronze on vault and retained her world titles on balance beam and floor exercise, bringing her total World Championships medal count to 14 and gold medal count to 10.

 2015: Third All-Around National Title

-In 2015, Simone Biles won her third all-around national title at the U.S. National Championships, making her the second woman to achieve this feat since Kim Zmeskal.
+In 2015, Simone Biles won her third all-around national title at the U.S. National Championships, becoming only the second woman ever to achieve this feat, 23 years after Kim Zmeskal.

-In August 2016, Kellogg's put the Final Five's picture on the Gold Medal Edition of Special berries; the box showed Biles with one of her Rio gold medals.
+In August 2016, Kellogg's put the Final Five's picture on the Gold Medal Edition of Special berries; the back of the box showed Biles with one of her Rio gold medals.

 In September 2016, Simone Biles became a spokesperson for Mattress Firm's program of supporting foster homes.